vanus-labs/docs/user-manual/getting-started/install/k8s(recommended).md

 ## Verify the installation

-Monitor the Vanus components until all of the components show a STATUS of Running or Completed.
+Monitor the Vanus components until all of the components show the STATUS Running or Completed.
 You can do this by running the following command:

 ```shell